Introduction to current procedural terminology (CPT) codes

 Development of a plan of care

-Finally, the plan of care provides an evaluation that assesses whether goals are being met.
+Finally, the plan of care assesses whether goals are being met and ensures the treatment plan is being altered to improve functional performance.
 It also ensures that the treatment plan is being altered when/where appropriate.

 Top CPT codes for occupational therapy evaluation

-The CPT codes that are used for occupational therapy evaluations differ slightly from the codes used for treatment methods.
-Currently, there are three types of evaluation codes that are used.
-These correspond to the complexity of the outcome of the completed evaluation.
+The CPT codes used for occupational therapy evaluations differ slightly from the codes used for treatment methods.
+Currently, three types of evaluation codes are used.
+These correspond to the complexity of the evaluation's outcome.
 For example, if a patient has 1-3 performance deficits, a small number of treatment options, and a brief medical history, then the complexity of their evaluation would be low.

 On the other hand, if a patient has 5+ performance deficits, a detailed and extensive medical history, and the possibility of numerous treatment interventions, then the complexity of their evaluation would be high.
 These are the CPT codes that you should use for occupation therapy evaluations: